mgrider/SKHexGrid/README.md

 ## TODO list

-* fix (or remove) iPadOS & macOS targets which break when opening the config menu
 * move from using `isHighlighted` to using a state `Int` instead and looping through some (configurable?) state colors

 ## History / Release Notes